Skip to main content

 A wellness program must be structured to genuinely promote health, not just to collect data, to comply with ADA regulations.

 The practical implications of the “reasonably designed” standard are significant.
 It means that employers must be thoughtful and strategic in how they structure their wellness programs.
-They cannot simply implement a tool and call it a wellness program.
+They cannot simply implement a data collection tool and call it a wellness program.
 They must be able to demonstrate that the program is a genuine effort to improve the health and well-being of their employees.
 This might involve:

 • Providing personalized feedback ∞ Offering employees a clear and understandable explanation of their health screening results and what they mean.